 Figure 2-1 illustrates the relationship of this Experimental Specification to the Open Systems Interconnection reference model (reference [7]).
 Two sublayers of the Data Link Layer are defined for CCSDS space link protocols.
 The TM, AOS and Unified Space Data Link Protocols specified in references [5], [6] and [10], respectively, correspond to the Data Link Protocol Sublayer and provide functions for transferring data using the protocol data unit called the Transfer Frame.
 The Synchronization and Channel Coding Sublayer provides methods of synchronization and channel coding for transferring Transfer Frames over a space link, while the Physical Layer provides the RF and modulation methods for transferring a stream of bits over a space link in a single direction.

-This Experimental Specification covers the functions of both the Synchronization and Channel Coding Sublayer and the Physical Layer.
+This Experimental Specification covers the functions of both the Synchronization and Channel Coding Sublayer and the Physical Layer, the latter for what concerns the modulation schemes.
+CCSDS 401.0-B [12] covers additional features of the Physical Layer like frequency bands, polarizations, etc. that are not described or referenced here.

 Figure 2-1: Relationship with OSI Layers